19 april 2019 – Version 1.1 released

 You can use the original C64 Mini joystick for the optional menu buttons/functions.

 The STL files to print your own case are included on Gitlab.

-Pictures above are from design version 1.
-Design version 2 has another lid that holds the Menu, A, B and C buttons.
+Design version 1 without extra knobs and design version 2 has another lid that holds the Menu, A, B and C buttons.

 Flashing code into the Pro Micro